microscaling/force12-lb-example/README.md

 If microscaling is set up to allow 0 high-priority tasks, you might have no web servers running, in which case you'll see an nginx 502 error.

-## See services stored in Consul
+## See web server containers registered in Consul

-Take a look at what's registered in Consul like this:
+The web servers are registered in Consul with the service name 'app'.
+You can see list them out like this:
 ```
-curl http://<docker host ip address>:8500/v1/catalog/services | python -m json.tool
+curl http://$(docker-machine ip force12):8500/v1/catalog/service/app | python -m json.tool
 ```

-View the containers registered for each service like this (use this as another way to see how many web server containers are in play):
+As the number of web servers changes through microscaling, you should see this reflected in the entries in Consul.

+If you want to see all the services registered in Consul (note plural 'services'!):
 ```
-curl http://<docker host ip address>:8500/v1/catalog/service/<name, e.g. app> | python -m json.tool
+curl http://$(docker-machine ip force12):8500/v1/catalog/services | python -m json.tool
 ```

 ### Build your own version of the web server container